btolawoyin/automationPractice/README.md

 * Chrome Web Driver

 ## Setup
-1. Log into GitHub and access the Repository: http://github.com/btolawoyin
+1. Log into GitHub and access the Repository: https://github.com/btolawoyin/automationPractice
 2. Access the repository named: AutomationPractice
-3. Create a Pull Request and download the code to your IDE and ensure the right Jave SDK is selected in the IDE
+3. Create a Pull Request and download the code to your IDE and ensure the right Java SDK is selected in the IDE
-4. Run the independent scenarios.
+4. Run the independent scenarios from "src/test/resources/features/webTest.feature"
 5. View the Execution Report

 ## Features